Skip to article frontmatterSkip to article content

 Spectral methods as preconditioning

-• Recall that the convergence time of linear dynamical systems was related to the condition number of the matrix.
-That’s because high-condition number matrices are closer to having degenerate column spaces, and thus act like lower-dimensional dynamical systems under repeated iterations
+Recall that the convergence time of linear dynamical systems was related to the condition number of the matrix.
+That’s because high-condition number matrices are closer to having degenerate column spaces, and thus act like lower-dimensional dynamical systems under repeated iteration.
+As a result, iterative algorithms like the power method are affected by a matrix’s condition number.

 What are the appropriate basis functions?

-• For Dirichlet boundary conditions, we can use the Chebyshev basis functions, which are a set of functions that vanish or approach constant values at the boundary
+For Dirichlet boundary conditions (where the field value is clamped at a constant value at the boundary), we can use the Chebyshev basis functions, which are a set of functions that vanish or approach constant values at the boundary.
+The Chebyshev basis functions are a set of orthogonal functions that are defined on the interval [1,1][-1, 1].
+They are defined recursively as

 T0(x)=1T_0(x) = 1